xeruf/mostr/README.md

 - `TASK` - create task
   + prefix with space if you want a task to start with a command character
-  + copy in text with newlines to create one task per line
+  + paste text with newlines to create one task per line
 - `.` - clear all filters
 - `.TASK`
   + activate task by id